-The ECU continuously monitors, with complex self-testing routines, its own operating condition as well as that of the engine and the components connected to it.
+The ECU continuously monitors, with complex self-testing routines, its own operating conditions as well as those of the components connected to it and of the engine.

-When anomalies are detected, the fault indicator light on the instrument panel is lighted in a manner that provides a first indication of the severity of the problem.
+When anomalies are detected, the alarm indicator light on the indicator and control panel is lighted in manners that provide a first indication on the severity of the problem.